 Combining the two axis transformation matrices defines the following DCM.

-Zipfel, P. H., Modeling and Simulation of Aerospace Vehicle Dynamics, AIAA Education Series, Reston, Virginia, 2000.
+Zipfel, Peter H., Modeling and Simulation of Aerospace Vehicle Dynamics.
+Second Edition.
+Reston, VA: AIAA Education Series, 2000.

 Recommended Practice for Atmospheric and Space Flight Vehicle Coordinate Systems, R-004-1992, ANSI/AIAA, February 1992.